How Trump benefits from an indictment effect - The Boston Globe

 Trump gained substantial support in primary polling around his indictment in the spring — increasing about 9 percentage points in polling averages in the weeks following his announcement on Truth Social that he expected to be arrested.

-More than half of Republicans — including 77% of self-identified MAGA Republicans — said the indictments and investigations against Trump were an attack on people like them, according to a CBS News/YouGov poll taken soon after the most recent indictment.
-And 86% of Republicans felt the indictments were an attempt to stop Trump from campaigning.
+More than half of Republicans — including 77 percent of self-identified MAGA Republicans — said the indictments and investigations against Trump were an attack on people like them, according to a CBS News/YouGov poll taken soon after the most recent indictment.
+And 86 percent of Republicans felt the indictments were an attempt to stop Trump from campaigning.

 For some Republicans, the mere fact that Democrats were investigating and charging Trump with crimes was added reason to support him.
 And the fact that Trump’s rivals have not been indicted was a cause of suspicion.